dcsaorg/DCSA-OpenAPI/domain/README.md

 https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/dcsa

 ### Documentation
-This domain is used for the electronic documentation APIs (ex: [Electronic Bill of Lading](https://app.swaggerhub.com/apis/dcsaorg/DCSA_EBL), Booking).
+This domain is used for the electronic documentation APIs (ex: [Electronic Bill of Lading](https://app.swaggerhub.com/apis/dcsaorg/DCSA_EBL) and [Booking](https://app.swaggerhub.com/apis/dcsaorg/DCSA_BKG)).
 The domain is a collection of objects consisting of components defined in the DCSA Domain.

 https://github.com/dcsaorg/DCSA-OpenAPI/tree/master/domain/documentation